getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

     e7a91c587400        registry:2                       "/bin/registry /etc/d"   20 minutes ago      Up 20 minutes       127.0.0.1:5000->5000/tcp   3f8cc9fa-84bc-4bfd-a5bd-b3e38986ed9c-n1/registry-1
     ```

-    The output of this command is all of the containers you ran.
+    The output of this command is all of the containers that you ran.

 1. View the web pages.